 Figure 1 a partial CU with both valid and invalid regions

-A partial CU may be further split as in VTM.
+A partial CU may be further split as in VTM, however, with partial CU, it is not necessary to force split until all smaller CUs fit the picture boundary.
+A bin is signaled in the boundary CUs to indicate whether quad tree split is used.
+If not used, another bin is signaled to indicate whether it is binary split or non-split.
+When it is non-split, it is inferred as partial CU.
 It may be further restricted that the valid CU area has either width or height equal to non-power-of-2.
 For partial CU, skip mode or CBF zero (no coefficient) is inferred for the valid CU area.